JiajunSong629/jupyter-workflows-using-docker-container/README.md

 - On your local computer, input the corresponding URL like `ec2-55-66-77-88.us-west-2.compute.amazonaws.com/?token=some_hash`.
 Fill in the token and you are ready to go!

 ### More
-Steps described above are covered in details in the demo [here](https://www.youtube.com/watch?v=VLz5qpXlB0E&feature=youtu.be).
+Steps described above are covered in details in the [screencast demo](https://www.youtube.com/watch?v=VLz5qpXlB0E&feature=youtu.be).

 ## Reference
 1. [How to use jupyter notebook on AWS Cloud9](https://trello.com/b/FjN4RUli/publicwiki)